jmzarate9/Carbon-Emission-Tracker/README.md

 - Expand the range of activities covered, including dietary choices, waste management, and more.
 - Provide tips and suggestions for reducing carbon emissions associated with various activities.
 - Implement user accounts to allow users to save and track their emission estimates over time.
+- Expand the scope of the project by incorporating carbon emission calculations for the Philippines.